soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Format

-The string "HostName" followed by the characters and strings outlined in the pattern below, including the strings "azure-devices.net" and "SharedAccessKey".
+The string "HostName" followed by the characters and strings outlined in the pattern below, including the strings "azure-devices.<!--no-hyperlink-->net" and "SharedAccessKey".

 ### Pattern